Expedia Group (NASDAQ:EXPE) Price Target Raised to $179.00 at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell

-Expedia Group (NASDAQ:EXPE) had its price target lifted by Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $160.00 to $179.00 in a research report released on Wednesday, Analyst Ratings Network reports.
+Expedia Group (NASDAQ:EXPE) had its price objective boosted by Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $160.00 to $179.00 in a research note released on Tuesday, Benzinga reports.
 The brokerage currently has a neutral rating on the online travel company’s stock.

-A number of other research firms also recently issued reports on EXPE.
-Wedbush raised Expedia Group from a neutral rating to an outperform rating and increased their price target for the stock from $130.00 to $160.00 in a research report on Monday, February 1st.
-Piper Sandler increased their price target on Expedia Group from $159.00 to $185.00 and gave the stock a neutral rating in a research report on Friday, May 7th.
-BTIG Research increased their price target on Expedia Group from $180.00 to $210.00 and gave the stock a buy rating in a research report on Friday, May 7th.
-Cowen increased their price target on Expedia Group from $140.00 to $150.00 and gave the stock an outperform rating in a research report on Friday, February 12th.
-Finally, Benchmark increased their price target on Expedia Group from $120.00 to $175.00 and gave the stock a buy rating in a research report on Friday, February 12th.
-One equities research analyst has rated the stock with a sell rating, fifteen have given a hold rating and fifteen have given a buy rating to the company’s stock.
-Expedia Group currently has a consensus rating of Hold and an average price target of $164.41.
+Other research analysts also recently issued research reports about the company.
+Truist upped their price objective on Expedia Group from $170.00 to $237.00 in a research note on Monday, April 19th.
+Zacks Investment Research upgraded shares of Expedia Group from a sell rating to a hold rating and set a $154.00 price objective for the company in a report on Tuesday, February 9th.
+Cowen boosted their target price on shares of Expedia Group from $140.00 to $150.00 and gave the company an outperform rating in a research note on Friday, February 12th.
+Wells Fargo & Company raised their price target on shares of Expedia Group from $215.00 to $235.00 and gave the stock an overweight rating in a research note on Friday, May 7th.
+Finally, Jefferies Financial Group upped their price objective on Expedia Group from $145.00 to $175.00 and gave the company a hold rating in a research note on Monday, April 19th.
+One equities research analyst has rated the stock with a sell rating, fifteen have issued a hold rating and fifteen have issued a buy rating to the company’s stock.
+The stock has an average rating of Hold and a consensus target price of $164.41.

-In other news, CAO Lance A. Soliday sold 668 shares of the firm’s stock in a transaction dated Wednesday, February 17th.
-The stock was sold at an average price of $146.52, for a total value of $97,875.36.
-Following the completion of the transaction, the chief accounting officer now directly owns 8,093 shares in the company, valued at $1,185,786.36.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, Director Susan C. Athey sold 1,462 shares of the firm’s stock in a transaction dated Monday, April 5th.
-The stock was sold at an average price of $177.66, for a total value of $259,738.92.
-Following the completion of the transaction, the director now owns 1,992 shares of the company’s stock, valued at $353,898.72.
+In other news, Director Susan C. Athey sold 1,462 shares of the stock in a transaction dated Monday, April 5th.
+The stock was sold at an average price of $177.66, for a total transaction of $259,738.92.
+Following the transaction, the director now directly owns 1,992 shares in the company, valued at approximately $353,898.72.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CAO Lance A. Soliday sold 262 shares of the firm’s stock in a transaction dated Tuesday, May 18th.
+The shares were sold at an average price of $170.13, for a total value of $44,574.06.
+Following the transaction, the chief accounting officer now directly owns 7,601 shares in the company, valued at $1,293,158.13.
 The disclosure for this sale can be found here.
-Company insiders own 2.20% of the company’s stock.
+In the last three months, insiders sold 55,631 shares of company stock valued at $9,468,503.
+Corporate insiders own 2.20% of the company’s stock.

-Several large investors have recently made changes to their positions in the company.
-NN Investment Partners Holdings N.V. grew its holdings in Expedia Group by 18.4% during the first quarter.
-NN Investment Partners Holdings N.V. now owns 37,619 shares of the online travel company’s stock worth $6,475,000 after acquiring an additional 5,854 shares during the period.
-Schwab Charitable Fund grew its holdings in Expedia Group by 26.2% during the first quarter.
-Schwab Charitable Fund now owns 59,296 shares of the online travel company’s stock worth $10,206,000 after acquiring an additional 12,321 shares during the period.
-Conning Inc. acquired a new stake in Expedia Group during the fourth quarter worth about $249,000.
-PCJ Investment Counsel Ltd. acquired a new stake in Expedia Group during the fourth quarter worth about $794,000.
-Finally, Polaris Wealth Advisory Group LLC acquired a new stake in Expedia Group during the first quarter worth about $1,233,000.
-Hedge funds and other institutional investors own 95.71% of the company’s stock.
+Hedge funds have recently bought and sold shares of the business.
+Sowell Financial Services LLC raised its position in Expedia Group by 11.5% in the 4th quarter.
+Sowell Financial Services LLC now owns 2,007 shares of the online travel company’s stock worth $266,000 after purchasing an additional 207 shares during the period.
+Crescent Capital Consulting LLC purchased a new position in shares of Expedia Group in the fourth quarter worth about $26,000.
+DNB Asset Management AS increased its holdings in shares of Expedia Group by 9.0% in the fourth quarter.
+DNB Asset Management AS now owns 16,353 shares of the online travel company’s stock worth $2,165,000 after buying an additional 1,353 shares during the period.
+Bartlett & Co.
+LLC lifted its stake in shares of Expedia Group by 112.0% in the 4th quarter.
+Bartlett & Co.
+LLC now owns 405 shares of the online travel company’s stock valued at $54,000 after acquiring an additional 214 shares during the last quarter.
+Finally, Kestra Advisory Services LLC boosted its holdings in Expedia Group by 6,748.8% during the 4th quarter.
+Kestra Advisory Services LLC now owns 5,890 shares of the online travel company’s stock valued at $778,000 after acquiring an additional 5,804 shares during the period.
+95.71% of the stock is currently owned by hedge funds and other institutional investors.

 Expedia Group, Inc operates as an online travel company in the United States and internationally.
 The company operates through Retail, B2B, and trivago segments.
 Its brand portfolio include Brand Expedia, a full-service online travel brand with localized websites; Hotels.com for marketing and distributing lodging accommodations; Vrbo, an online marketplace for the alternative accommodations; Orbitz, Travelocity, and CheapTickets travel websites; ebookers, an online EMEA travel agent for travelers an array of travel options; Hotwire, which offers travel booking services; CarRentals.com, an online car rental booking service; Classic Vacations, a luxury travel specialist; and Expedia Cruise, a provider of advice for travelers booking cruises.